Halifax Transit: System redesign

 In January 2014, Halifax Regional Council approved a study to look at a major re-design of the city's transit system.
-The "Moving Forward Together Plan" (MFTP) was adopted in principal by council in April 2016.
+The "Moving Forward Together Plan" (MFTP) was adopted in-principle by the council in April 2016.
 Proposed amendments to the plan were defeated in November 2016, with the exception of a change to the route of the Porters Lake MetroX and a short reprieve to attempt to increase ridership to save the #15 bus to York Redoubt.

 The Moving Forward Together Plan is Halifax Transit's five-year improvement plan that outlines planned changes to the transit network from late 2016 to 2020.
 The plan aims to increase the proportion of resources dedicated to high-ridership routes, simplify the system and make it more understandable, improve service quality and reliability, and give priority to transit in the transportation network.
 The plan created a new classification system for bus routes, designating them as corridor, local, express, regional express, or rural routes.
 Corridor routes form the backbone of the revamped bus system, providing frequent service connecting transit terminals.

 Some critics called the plan inadequate, outlining various criticisms including inefficient and redundant route design, missing data and analysis, a long implementation period causing nuisance to riders, and a lack of network connectivity.
 In addition, critics characterised the "Moving Forward Together Plan" as disregarding the key principles that Halifax Transit identified through years of public engagement and consultation.
 Business groups have also noted both the current lack of service, and lack of proposed future service, along key corridors of the region.

 The changes proposed under the Moving Forward Together Plan were implemented in stages each year, with the first round of changes taking place during the 2017/18 fiscal year.
-The latest major round of changes came into effect on 22 November 2021.
-The final round of MFTP adjustments, originally scheduled to come into effect in November 2022, was (with the exception of the introduction of route 50) postponed to 2023 due to chronic staff shortages during the COVID-19 pandemic.
+The final changes were delayed due to the COVID-19 pandemic and chronic staffing shortages, but were ultimately completed during the 2024/25 fiscal year.

 Operations

 Bus services

 There are 369 conventional buses in the fleet, all of which are low floor and wheelchair accessible.

 Halifax Transit operates 66 conventional bus routes within the Urban Transit Service Boundary, broadly similar to the metropolitan region of Halifax Regional Municipality (Halifax, Dartmouth, Bedford and Sackville), including the areas of Eastern Passage, North Preston/Cherry Brook and Herring Cove.
 Routes are numbered according to the region or type of service provided.
 The agency also operates three regional express routes and three rural routes.

-The bus fleet is stored and maintained at two depots, namely the Burnside Transit Centre and Ragged Lake Transit Centre.
+The bus fleet is stored and maintained at two depots, namely the Burnside Transit Centre and the Ragged Lake Transit Centre.